GtkBuilder and UI file

 • 1: XML declaration.
 It specifies that the XML version is 1.0 and the encoding is UTF-8.

 • 3-6: An object tag with GtkApplicationWindow class and win id.
 This is the top level window.
-And the three properties of the window are defined.
-The title property is “file editor”, default-width property is 600 and default-height property is 400.
+It defines three properties: the title property is “file editor”, the default-width property is 600, and the default-height property is 400.

 • 7: Child tag means a child widget.
 For example, line 7 tells us that GtkBox object is a child widget of win.

 Compare this ui file and the lines 26-58 in the app_open function of tfe2.c.
-Both builds the same window with its descendant widgets.
+Both build the same window with its descendant widgets.

 You can check the ui file with gtk4-builder-tool.